alinja/snipsa/README.md

 the ISOGG spreadsheet in csv format (`'SNP Index - Human.csv'`).
 Outputs a `haploy_map.txt` file which is used by haploy_find.py.
 See haploy.py for details.

+## haploy_anno_import.py

+This example script is used to import your own annotations that can be attached to the reported tree nodes.
+As an example the script will import YFull person IDs, and also some selected FTDNA project files.
+Open project chart tables in a browser, select page size so that everything fits in one page, and edit the corresponding lines at the end of the script.
+Snipsa will load any files starting with haploy_annodb.
+An example file is included.

 ## haplomt_find.py

 This small tool reads a raw SNP data file and lists MT chromosome haplogroup information.
 You must first initialize the mutation